 Our program is able to complete taxes up to 2 (two) years back.
 We can complete 2016, 2017, and 2018 tax returns.

 How long does it take to get my refund?

-If you file electronically and choose to have your refund deposited directly into your checking or savings account, you can expect your refund to take 5 to 14 days.
+If you file electronically and choose to have your refund deposited directly into your checking or savings account, you can expect your refund to take up to 21 days.
 If you decide to have a check mailed to you, it will take a bit longer.

 Check the status of your refund online at Where's My Refund?